 Bacteriophages (natural antibacterials) have the potential to reduce the numbers of bacteria that cause food spoilage (reducing shelf life) or food poisoning (causing disease in humans).
-However, phages are normally applied in a liquid formulation which needs to be stored at 4°C (often impractical) and which introduces moisture when applied,
+However, phages are normally applied in a liquid formulation which needs to be stored at 4°C (often impractical) and when applied will introduce moisture,

-which can actually encourage bacterial spread.
+which encourages bacterial spread.
 The Fixed Phage technology allows bacteriophages to be immobilised (irreversibly attached) onto food packaging.
 This stabilises the phages (for > 1 year at room temperature) and allows them to be applied to food products without introducing moisture.

 Example – Shelf Life Extension in Salads